ibm-cloud-docs/discovery-data/migrate-to-v2.md

 To get information about the current storage, documents, and collections used, click the *Environment details* icon from the product user interface header.
 {: tip}

 You cannot do an in-place upgrade from a v1 plan, such as Lite or Advanced, to a v2 plan.
 You must create a new v2 plan, and then move your data to the new service instance.
 While you migrate your data from v1 to v2, you will likely have both a v1 and v2 instance deployed at the same time.
-Consider leveraging the 30-day no charge trial that is available with your first Plus plan instance during this time.
+Consider using the 30-day no charge trial that is available with your first Plus plan instance during this time.

 ## Collecting metrics
 {: #migrate-to-v2-metrics}